-VII.(c) IE I: USING TRANSITIONS Choose the right transitions for the following paragraphs.
+Choose the right transitions for the following paragraphs.

-COMPARISON-CONTRAST PARAGRAPH: Movies and TV

-- () Going to see a movie is more satisfying than watching television. - () , cinemas provide a huge screen to present a movie. - () , a TV screen is very small. - () The people on the screen look much smaller and so the special effects have less impact. - () , movies, because they are on a large screen make the audience feel as if they are in the scenes. - () , movies usually have much bigger budgets to spend on costumes, locations, and special effects, so the scenes on the big screen are often amazing. - () Television viewers might have to watch as much as 10 12 minutes of commercials for every hour of TV watching. - () , even though going to movies cost money and watching TV is free, movies will never be replaced by television viewing.

-And However In summary So Furthermore In contrast On the other hand To begin with
+CON COMPARISON-CONTRAST PARAGRAPH: Movies and TV ( ) Going to see a movie is more satisfying than watching television. ( ), cinemas provide a huge screen to present a movie. ( ) , a TV screen is very s small. ( ) The people on th ne screen look much smal ler and so the special effe ects have less impact. ( ), movies, because they are on a large screen make the audience feel as if they are in the scenes. ( ), movies usually have much bigger budgets to spend on costumes, locations, and special effects, so the scenes on the big screen are often amazing. ( ) Television viewers might have to watch as much as 10 - 12 minutes of commercials for every hour of TV watching. ( ), even though going to movies cost money and watching TV is free, movies will never be replaced by television viewing.
+And Furth And However In summary So Turthermore In contrast On the other hand To begin with

-PERSUASIVE PARAGRAPH: Japan's nuclear energy

-More than many other countries, Japan needs to find new sources of energy for many reasons.

-() , Japan lacks any oil or gas reserves. () , nuclear energy which Japan began to develop in the 1970s has proved to be very dangerous. () , that occurred in 2011 with the disaster at TEPCO's Fukushima Daiichi nuclear plant. () , Kashiwazaki-Kariwa Nuclear power plant had to be shut down for 20 months after an earthquake in 2007. () , in June 2011, more than 80 percent of Japanese now say they are anti-nuclear and distrust the government. () , people in Japan have become interested in renewable energy like solar power. () , it is hard to store solar power with current technology.
+PERSUASIVE PARAGRAPH: Japan's nuclear energy y other countries, Japan needs to f energy for many reasons. ( ) , Japan lacks any oil , Japan lacks any oil or gas reserves. ( ) , nuclear energy which Japan began to develop in the 1970s has proved to be very dangerous. ( ) ), that occurred in 2011 with the disaster at TEPCO's Fukushima Daiichi nuclear plant. ( ) , Kashiwazaki-Kariw months after an eart ant had to be shut down for 20 ( ) ), in June 2011, more than 80 percent of Japanese now say they are anti-nuclear and distrust the government. ( ) , people in Japan hav solar power. e become interested in renewable energy like ( ) , it is hard to store so lar power with curre ent technology.
+As a result Before this Consequently First For example However Second Read the scr transitions a IE II: USING TR cambled sentences in the form and organize the sentences N & CONTRAST: Buying a Car ollowing paragra in the correct of or Using Public Tra nph.
+Choose the right rder. d subway cars pollute too; howe sengers than one car with seats f ach subway train take many ( ) A car ow ) A car owner can drive anywhere at any time. ( ) to make in life is wh ether or not to buy a a car. ( ) ) , next to buying a house, buying a new car is the biggest expense.